Abdul-Rafy2005/Abdul-Rafy2005/README.md

 ## About Me

 I'm a Computer Science student at FAST NUCES.
-When I started college, I didn't know much about programming, but as I delved into it, I found a true passion.
-Now, I’m in my second year, exploring various concepts in web development alongside my academic studies.
+When I started college, I didn't know much about programming, but as I go deep into it, I found a true interest.
+Now, I’m in my second year, exploring various concepts in web development and in Python alongside my academic studies.

 ### My Journey
 - 🎓 **Education:** Second-year Computer Science student at FAST NUCES
-- 🌱 **Learning:** Data Structures and Algorithms (DSA), SQL, Java, Javascript
+- 🌱 **Learning:** Data Structures and Algorithms (DSA), Python, Javascript
-- 🛠️ **Skills:**  C, C++, and Java, HTML, CSS, DSA, Good in Object-Oriented Programming (OOP)
+- 🛠️ **Skills:**  C, C++, and Java, HTML, CSS, SQL, Good in DSA

 ### Interests
-- 💻 **Tech:** I'm fascinated by web development and eager to collaborate on exciting projects.
+- 💻 **Tech:** I'm interested a bit in web development and in AI and eager to collaborate on exciting projects.
 - 🏏 **Hobbies:** I love cricket and enjoy playing it in my free time.

 ### Let's Connect
-- 📫 **Reach Me:** Check out my [GitHub profile](https://github.com/Abdul-Rafy2005) for contact details.
 - 🌐 **LinkedIn:** [Abdul Rafy](https://www.linkedin.com/in/abdul-rafy-b11829315)

 ---

-Feel free to use and modify this template to fit your preferences!